 Each stage can be moved around the sales pipeline simply by clicking on them and dragging them to a new stage in the pipeline.
 Stages are typically oriented from left to right, with the lowest probability of a successful sale on the left, and the highest probability on the right.

-You can also customize each stage by moving over its title, or when the hidden gear icon appears, by clicking on it.
+You can also customize each stage by moving over its title, and when the hidden gear icon appears, clicking on it.
 You can “Fold” the stage, to hide its contents from view, or “Delete” it entirely.
 Let’s click “Edit” to see a few other options for a stage.

-We can change the stage name, the sales team for that stage, choose if the stage will be folded (with its contents hidden by default) and change the probability of a successful sale for opportunities within that stage.
+We can change the stage name, change the sales team for that stage, choose if the stage will be folded, with its contents hidden by default, and change the probability of a successful sale for opportunities within that stage.
 We can also add notes within the Requirements section, where we can describe the opportunities that belong in this stage.

-There are two options on the top right corner of the Opportunity view.
+There are two options in the top right of the Opportunity view.
 One is for Meetings and the other is for Quotes.
-Let’s quickly look at the Meetings, by clicking on the button.
+Let’s quickly look at the Meetings button, by clicking on the button.

 Click on the event in the calendar to view it, and click Edit to change the event details.

 You can change the meeting subject, add attendees, and update the time and duration of the meeting.
-Click Save on the top right corner when you are finished.
+Click Save in the top right when you are finished.

-Going back to the pipeline, we can now create a new quotation for this opportunity.
-To create a new quotation, you can click on the Quote button on the top right of the Opportunity window.
-The detailed guide about creating a quotation can be found in 3.4.1.
-Regular Sale Process.
+Going back to the pipeline, We can now create a new quotation for this opportunity.
+To create a new quotation, we can also click on the Quote button in the top right of the Opportunity window.